 That kind of suggests Param was already working on the sequel before knowing if the game was a hit or not.

-Whether that’s the case or not, the next outing didn’t wasn’t the giant or godlike hit it was dreaming of.
-Yeah?
+Whether that’s the case, the next outing wasn’t the giant or godlike hit it was dreaming of.
+Sort of.
+Ish.

 Doshin The Giant II’s 64DD Release

-Nintendo then released an expansion kit in June 2000 called Kyojin no Doshin Kaihō Sensen Chibikko Chikko Daishūgō (Doshin the Giant: Tinkling Toddler Liberation Front!
+Yes!
+Nintendo then published an expansion kit in June 2000 called Kyojin no Doshin Kaihō Sensen Chibikko Chikko Daishūgō (Doshin the Giant: Tinkling Toddler Liberation Front!
 Assemble!).

 After that, you have to try and watch 17 mini-movies to free Doshin from his cage.